Marcel Cerdan: Boxing career

-Death and fame
+Later years

 During his short period as a world champion, Cerdan became a popular figure of the Paris scene.
 Although married with three children, he had an affair with the famous singer Édith Piaf.
 The affair lasted from summer 1948 until his death in autumn 1949.
 They were very devoted to each other and Piaf dedicated one of her most famous songs, Hymne à l'amour, to Cerdan.